Sensei Natasha Hadwick 2nd Dan

 If you are busy thinking about what happened in the past or what may happen in the future, then you will not be aware, so be sure to stay alert.

-If a problem is developing and you can't escape become loud, shout, scream, and go towards other people who are nearby.
-You can't count on others coming to your aid, but you want to appeal to an attackers fear of getting caught and make him/her think you'll get help.
+If a problem develops and you can't escape become loud, shout, scream, and go towards other people who are nearby.
+You can't count on others coming to your aid, but you want to appeal to an attackers fear of getting caught.

 Use your strongest weapons against his weakest targets... eyes, throat, face, stomach, groin and knees.
 Strong weapons that you can use are your feet, elbows, hammer-fists and palm heel strikes.